 Some Additional Fun Activities at LEGOLAND

 Around the park, there are numerous models made with LEGO® bricks, such as the cherry tree in bloom built to celebrate the first anniversary of the park.
 This tree earned a spot in the Guinness Book of World Records because it was built using more than 800,000 LEGO® bricks.

 Behind the Miniland attraction, there is a special daily performance called “Feel the Emotion”, in which the LEGO® characters appear (from 4:00 pm to 4:30 pm).

 What You Need to Know Before You Go

-- Avoid the line by buying your tickets online.
-Check the prices here.
+- Avoid the line by buying your tickets online here.

 - Download and print the park map the night before.
 Plan your day accordingly to better utilize your time.

 - Check the height restrictions of each attraction.

 - Download the free LEGOLAND® app.
 With this app, you can check the wait times of each attraction in real-time.
 You can also check the schedules of the Palace Cinema films, the performances, and plot the route to get to each attraction.
 You can download the app here.

 - You cannot take food or drinks to the park.
 Bags are checked at the entrance.